-- Specialty engines are full-speed on z890 and z9 BC machines - The z/VM Scheduler is a deadline scheduler, not a consumption scheduler
+- Specialty engines are full-speed on all z9 and z10 machines, while some general purpose run at a fractional speed. - The z/VM Scheduler is a deadline scheduler, not a consumption scheduler

 Considerations for z/VM-mode LPARs

 - Merging IFL only and CP only partitions in a z/VMmode partition requires planning - First step, make virtual machines on IFL LPAR have virtual IFLs - For duplicated work (RACF, TCP/IP, etc.), need to determine which to use or in some cases which to duplicate - Remember that in some environments, the IFLs may be faster than the CPs. - Determine any changes you want to make to the charge back model.